Country of OriginPinzgauer cow. Hadwellyn Emerald. Bred by Lynne Wells, Victoria. Photo supplied by Julia Roso

 Uses

-Dual purpose cattleMeat and milk
+Dual purpose cattleMeat and milk (meat in Australia)

 Breed Traits

-Once triple use - milk, beef and draught.
-The work use has given it a good big strong frame, and good shoulders and hindquarters.
-Red and white, in the frame pattern, white on the backline running around the back to white flanks, breech and tail, and underneath to belly, flanks, and top of front legs.
+Pinzgauer are predominantly red and white, with black and white also occurring.
+White is the frame pattern, white on the backline running around the back to white flanks, breech and tail, and underneath to belly, flanks and top of front legs.
 Red can be a tan to deep brown.
-Dual purpose now for meat and milk, but bred for beef only in Australia.
-Good muscles.
+Black and white ones have always occurred, however rarely, in Austria.

 History in Australia